 Just something to think about.

-I still think that MLM is a good business model.
+Despite the high attrition, I still believe that network marketing is a good business model.
 Yes, there is a Revolving Door in our industry, but there is a Revolving Door in MOST businesses.
-Nearly 9 in 10 businesses fail in every industry.
+According to many online statistics, nearly 9 in 10 businesses fail in every industry.

 Most realtors fails.
-Most sales people fail.
+Most salespeople fail.
 Most insurance agents fail.
 Most diets fail.
 Most marriages fail.
+Most mom and pop businesses fail.
+Most businesses have a high employee turnover.
 Most people die broke.

-I could go on and on, but failure is very common in life.
+I could go on and on here, but failure is very common in life.
 Just because something has a high failure rate doesn’t mean it’s bad.

 What are your thoughts about the MLM Revolving Door Syndrome?
+What has your experience been like in your own business?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.